Hgke/Superconductor-Solver/readme.md

-# Git Course
+# Solver

-Crash course
+State-of-the-art version to modulate